abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 Token Bucket

 - instead of refilling buckets of millions of users (write heavy) acc to refill rate, refill only upon the next request for a single user based on the time diff since last request for that user (smart)

+- accumulates tokens only upto the bucket size, then reject requests

 - bucket size, refill rate